Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Incidence

 AT/RT appear in almost all age groups, however, infants and toddlers in their first two years of life are most frequently affected (with about 80 %).
+In children under one year of age, AT/RT are even the most common CNS tumours, according to data acquired by the German Childhood Cancer Registry (Mainz).
+From the age of six, the disease is rather rare.
 The average age at diagnosis is about 1.5 years.
-Boys are slightly more affected than girls (gender ratio: 1.2:1).
+Boys are slightly more affected than girls (gender ratio: 1.3:1).

 Causes

 The causes leading to the development of a rhabdoid tumour are not fully understood yet.
-A known fact, however, is that almost all (meaning over 95 % of) rhabdoid tumours – regardless of their localisation in the body – harbour alterations of a certain gene on chromosome 22.
-The affected gene is the SMARCB1 gene (also known as INI1), which encodes the protein smarcB1.
+A known fact, however, is that almost all (meaning over 90–95 % of) rhabdoid tumours – regardless of their localisation in the body – harbour a structural (epigenetic) alteration of a certain gene on chromosome 22.
+The affected gene is the SMARCB1 gene (also known as INI1), which encodes the protein SMARCB1/INI1.
 This protein plays a major role in controlling cellular mechanisms such as cell growth and differentiation.
 The genetic defect (mutation) leads to loss of protein function and subsequently to predisposition to malignant transformation and tumour development.

-Good to know: In case of rhabdoid tumour predisposition syndrome, thus a germline mutation, the patient’s siblings are also at an increased risk of developing the disease.
+Good to know: In case of rhabdoid tumour predisposition syndrome (RTPS1 oder 2), thus a germline mutation, the patient’s siblings are probably also at an increased risk of developing the disease.
+For both kinds of the syndrome are inherited in an autosomal dominant manner, which means that each child of a parent with RTPS has a 50 % risk of carrying the familial germline mutation as well.
 Therefore, genetic councelling for the patient’s whole family is recommended when a rhabdoid tumour is suspected (see chapter “Diagnosis”).

 Symptoms